CancerRxGene/gdsctools/doc/source/settings.rst

     settings.include_MSI_factor

 If **MSI_FACTOR** column is not found in the Genomic Feature data set, the MSI factor will be excluded automatically and the parameter above set to False.

+.. warning:: If you force the MSI factor to True wherease there
+    is not enough data in the binary sets of the MSI factor, error will be raised.

 MEDIA factor
 ~~~~~~~~~~~~~